ReDI-School/redi-js-nrw/lesson03.md

   * If the number is divisible by 3, print “Fizz” instead
   * If the number is divisible by 5 (and not by 3), print “Buzz” instead
   * If the number is divisible by both 3 and 5, print “FizzBuzz” instead

+Hint: Check the Reminder Operator in lesson 2.

 ---